The Death of Paid Acquisition

 - $900/month for 30 posts

-The creator route doesn't just win on economics.
-It wins on compounding.
-Each piece of content builds on the last.
+The creator route wins on price, but that isn't really the point.
+It wins because it compounds.
+Each post builds on the last.
 Each relationship deepens.
-Each cultural moment creates the next.
+Each small cultural moment sets up the next one.

 Why Community Beats Acquisition

+The real test starts when the noise fades.
 Do people stay?
 Do they show up?
-Do they care after the hype?
+Do they still care once it's no longer exciting?

 The Spectrum Shift